 Your mindset—how you see yourself—shapes how you respond to people and events, to affect your outcomes.
 In this book, Carol Dweck draws on 20 years of research to explain how you can recognize, understand and change a fundamental mindset to impact all aspects of your life.
-In this summary of Mindset: The New Psychology of Success, we’ll give an overview of the 2 mindsets—growth vs fixed mindset—and some of the key ideas in the book.
+In this Mindset summary, you’ll get an overview of the 2 mindsets—growth vs fixed mindset—and some of the key ideas in the book.

 Why do some people fall apart in face of setbacks, while others turn their failures into success?
 Why are some people obsessed about proving themselves, while others can laugh at and learn from their mistakes?
 The key difference is in their mindset.

 The fixed mindset is the belief that your qualities cannot be changed.
 Since you believe these qualities are a permanent part of who you are, you feel the need to constantly prove yourself.o The growth mindset is the belief that your qualities can be changed and nurtured through effort.
 You believe that people may be born with different gifts, interests, or temperaments, but everyone can change and grow through experience and practice.

 The good news is, mindsets aren’t permanent and can be changed, i.e. you can choose what you believe.
 You’re likely to have a mix of both mindsets, but skew toward one of them.
 You also don’t have the same mindset all the time.
 For example, you may have a fixed mindset toward your personality but a growth mindset toward your abilities.

 Your mindset affects how you define and approach success and failure, as well as your attitude toward effort.
 In a nutshell:

 Mindset => Definition & Approach to Success